toji/toji.dev/webgpu-best-practices/index.md

 (and be sure to come back when you've figured out the basics!)

  - [Raw WebGPU](https://alain.xyz/blog/raw-webgpu) - A beautifully presented tutorial
- - [WebGPU Samples](http://austin-eng.com/webgpu-samples) - Good for those that learn by example
+ - [WebGPU Samples](https://webgpu.github.io/webgpu-samples/) - Good for those that learn by example
  - [WebGPU Spec](https://gpuweb.github.io/gpuweb/) - Heavy reading, but a good reference
+ - [WGSL Spec](https://gpuweb.github.io/gpuweb/wgsl) - Companion to the WebGPU spec, detailing its shading language

 ## Best Practices